EvictionLab/eviction-lab-website/docs/shortcodes.md

 - name: a column to use as a "name" identifier for each choropleth (displayed in the tooltip)
 - format: how to format the values ("integer", "percent", or "decimal")
 - legendTitle: title to use for the legend
-- gradientType: "linear" or "discrete", a legend gradient with continuous steps or discrete ones
+- gradientType: if set to "discrete", will create a legend gradient with discrete steps, otherwise linear
 - colors: colors to use for the choropleths, separated by semi colon

 #### Demo